delvelabs/hammertime/docs/getting_started.md

 hammertime.loop.run_until_complete(fetch())
 ```

+With this method, only the entry of successful requests are returned, and no exception are raised when a request fails
+or is rejected.

 HammerTime.request returns the request wrapped in a asyncio.Task, so you can await for the completion of all requests:

 ```python